turingschool-examples/se_task_manager_rails/README.md

 end
 ```

 Another new method!
-We have used find, create, and update so far - what is delete doing? delete is another method we are inheriting from ActiveRecord that deletes records in our database based on an id that you send to the method.
+We have used `find`, `create`, and `update` so far - what is `delete` doing? `delete` is another method we are inheriting from ActiveRecord that deletes records in our database based on an ID that you send to the method.

 Now, we should be able to send a `DELETE` request to http://localhost:3000/api/v1/tasks/:id and delete the task for the provided id!